 Electric vehicles or EVs are becoming popular not only for their environmental credentials but also because they are more comfortable on the road.
 Petrol and diesel cars are known for being noisy and polluting the environment, yet they are the basic choice for car owners.
 Electric cars, on the other hand, can be quiet and safe to drive.
 And they are more affordable than petrol or diesel cars.

 Many Americans are still skeptical of electric vehicles (EVs), but that’s changing.
-In fact, we’re already seeing consumers adopting EVs in increasing numbers: there are now more than 4,000 Nissan LEAFs on the road, for one.
+In fact, consumers can be seen adopting EVs in increasing numbers: there are now more than 4,000 Nissan LEAFs on the road, for one.
 And those cars are finding their way into the hands of a growing number of drivers who want to go green.
 Additionally, these vehicles can be used for business purposes as well.
 For services like courier or delivery, ev consultants can be contacted, who can provide valuable knowledge about how to increase the work efficiency by deploying such vehicles.

 Economic And Political Influence